Code-Institute-Submissions/Only-Hikers-MS1/README.md

 * Another issue I faced was deviating from my original wireframes.
 You can see the original wireframes [here](assets/uxd/balsamiqWireframe/oldWireframes).
 I ended up adding a hero image and rejigging the layout of the site.
 I think because it was my first webpage I needed to play around with the layout a little before deciding on a concrete look for the website.
 I can see going forward though the benefits of having a set wireframe before starting any coding to save time.
+* When styling my navbar the hamburger icon disappeared.
+The area was still functioning when I clicked it i.e. the dropdown menu was still working but I just couldn't see the icon.
+I realised this was due to me changing the style of the already predefined style that comes with "navbar-light".
+I had the option of using a Font Awesome icon and styling it in style.css or keep the navbar-light style.
+I opted to keep the navbar-light settings as it tied in well with my sites colour scheme any way.

 ## Deployment
 ### Initial Creation